mshanemc/audiarmy/README.md

   5. Hooning Drag Strip and Road Course Records need a LookUp field to look up to Hooning Race Records, placed on TheAudiArmy Drag Strip and Road Course Layout and the Related List goes on TheAudiArmy Race Layout
   6. ReUse Field above for the Hooning Road Course Records

-## Configure Objects in Data Model:
+## Configure Objects in Data Model

 - Remove unneeded fields from Lead, Account, Contact, and Sponsor Page Layouts
 - Add fields to collect Data Points needed for reporting